composer/windows-setup/README.md

 Composer-Setup does **not** write to your registry or do anything unspeakable to your computer other than adding a few files to a folder and updating your path environment variable (but only if you want it to).
 In fact it is not even a proper installer, in that it has no Uninstall feature, although removal is straightforward and explained [below](#Uninstalling).

 > **Tip:** Of course you don't actually need an installer to do any of this.
-Please see the [Wiki][wiki] for instructions on how to set things up manually or if you are curious.
+Please see the [Wiki][manual] for instructions on how to set things up manually or if you are curious.

 If you just need Composer in a specific directory, the installer will put the Composer script wherever you want.